jarch-ma/TLG/README.md

-The code will be released after paper acceptance.
+The code will be uploaded after the paper is accepted.